 Beowulf was composed in 2000 and originally was scored for ancient instruments.
 The score was reorchestrated for a modern ensemble in 2005.
 The instrumentation is for a standard orchestra with the brief additions of parts for organ and bagpipes.

 The music is designed to convey a medieval flavor while incorporating modern harmonies for programmatic effect.
-Each movement presents a musical portrait of episodes from the epic tale:1.
-Præludium — Essentially an overture, the movement sets the stage for the events to follow.
+Each movement presents a musical portrait of episodes from the epic tale.
+(N.B.
+The mp3s are of the Sibelius playback):1.
+Præludium — Essentially an overture, the movement sets the stage for the events to follow. [mp3]

 2 Flutes (= Piccolo, = Alto Flute), Oboe, English Horn, Bassoon, Contrabassoon, Bagpipes (w/ D-G drones)

 2 Horns in F, Bb Trumpet, Trombone, Tuba

 Violins I & II, Violas, Violoncellos, Double Basses

 Percussion Battery: Timpani, Bass Drum, Snare Drum, Side Drum, Tenor Drum, Cymbals, Tambourine, Tubular Bells, Large Gong, Triangle, Woodblock

 Instrumentation for the Original Version(Click here for mp3 files of the version for ancient instruments.)

 SATB Recorders (incl.
 Sub-bass Recorder), Garklein, Shawm, 2 Krumhorns, Transverse Flute, 2 Racketts, Bagpipes (w/ D-G drones)